 This book could have been called The Bowl of the Winds if it weren’t for the last chapter, the title chapter, because most of this book centers on Ebou Dar with Elayne and Nynaeve looking for the Bowl of the Winds.
 They showed up in Ebou Dar at the end of the last book with Mat as escort since he was tasked with bringing Elayne to Caemlyn and got dragged along to help her find the ter’angreal that would return the weather to normal.

-Egwene discovers Lan in the Aes Sedai camp but hidden off to the side by Myrelle and Nisao.
+Egwene discovers Lan in the Aes Sedai camp, but he was hidden off to the side by Myrelle and Nisao.
 She sends Lan to protect Nynaeve.
-It seems Moraine originally transferred Lan’s bond to Myrelle because Myrelle has saved several Warders in the past who lost their Aes Sedai.
+It seems Moiraine originally transferred Lan’s bond to Myrelle because Myrelle has saved several Warders in the past who lost their Aes Sedai.
 Myrelle was then supposed to transfer Lan’s bond to Nynaeve once he was “healed” so he wouldn’t run off to die fighting somewhere.
-This gives Lan his reason-to-live since he love Nynaeve.
+This gives Lan his reason-to-live since he loves Nynaeve.
 Myrelle and Nisao swear fealty to Egwene as Amyrlin to avoid harsher punishment from their keeping Lan a secret.
-I don’t think this is a great move for Egwene though because Aes Sedai are about the Tower and not a specific Amyrlin, but now we have Aes Sedai who have sworn fealty to Rand and some who have to Egwene.
-Last update on Egwene: She is apparently in fact a Dreamer.
+I don’t think this is a great move for Egwene because Aes Sedai are about the Tower and not a specific Amyrlin, but now we have Aes Sedai who have sworn fealty to Rand and some who have sworn to Egwene.
+Last update on Egwene: She is apparently, in fact, a Dreamer.
 Her dreams can potentially predict things, so she spends most nights in a half-sleep cataloging her dreams.
-This prevents her from getting fully rested and may be the reason behind her headaches, but her headaches have been present since she was tortured by Lanfear before Moraine intervened.
+This prevents her from getting fully rested and may be the reason behind her headaches, but her headaches have been present since she was tortured by Lanfear right before Moiraine intervened.
 I’m sure this is all foreshadowing something.

 Elayne, Nynaeve, Birgitte, and Aviendha leave with Lan to the Kin’s farm outside Ebou Dar, but Mat stays behind to find Olver.
 Mat was eager to leave but of course he is obligated to look after the boy.
 He is eager to leave because Tylin was playing him like a fiddle and took advantage of him multiple times.
 He wasn’t fond of being chased instead of doing the chasing, but it was fun to read.
 While he is searching the city for Olver, the Seanchan arrive in Ebou Dar and their invasion begins.
 We last see Mat get buried in a pile of rubble.
 Now, this sets up Mat’s prophesied encounter/eventually marriage to the Daughter of the Nine Moons who was hinted at as being the Empress of the Seanchan.
 I expect this is the next story arc for Mat.
 It will be interesting to see how it plays out.